 Number of actions.
-The JPML considers the number of actions filed or with the potential to be filed when deciding whether to certify an MDL.
+The JPML considers the number of actions filed (or potentially to be filed) when deciding whether to certify an MDL.
 In cases where there are a small number of filed actions, the petitioner "bears a heavier burden to demonstrate that centralization is appropriate".
-In re Nutek Baby Wipes Prods.
+In re Xytex Corp.
+Sperm Donor Prod.
 Liab.
-Litig., 96 F. Supp.
-3d 1373 (JPML 2015) (MDL certification denied); In re California Wine Inorganic Arsenic Levels Prods.
+Litig., 223 F. Supp.
+3d 1351, 1352 (JPML 2016) (MDL certification denied); In re California Wine Inorganic Arsenic Levels Prods.
 Liab.
 Litig., 109 F. Supp.
 3d 1362, 1363 (JPML 2015).
-Even where there are common factual issues, a small number of cases and the potential for informal coordination between the parties often weigh against centralisation.
+Even where there are common factual issues, a small number of cases and the potential for informal coordination between the parties are often weighed against centralisation.
 See id.
-At times the JPML will contemplate the number of unfiled cases, but that is not always sufficient to sway the panel.
+At times, the JPML will consider the number of unfiled cases, but that is not always sufficient to sway the Panel.
 See In re Mirena IUS Levonorgestrel-Related Prods.
 Liab.
-Litig. ("In re Mirena IUS"), 38 F. Supp.
-3d 1380, 1381 (JPML 2014) ("Although plaintiffs assert that the number of actions is likely to expand substantially, the mere possibility of additional actions does not convince us that centralization is warranted"); but see In re AndroGel Prods.
+Litig. ("In re Mirena IUS No. 1"), 38 F. Supp.
+3d 1380, 1381 (JPML 2014) ("[a]lthough plaintiffs assert that the number of actions is likely to expand substantially, the mere possibility of additional actions does not convince us that centralisation is warranted"); but see In re AndroGel Prods.
 Liab.
 Litig., 24 F. Supp.
 3d 1378, 1379 (JPML 2014) (MDL certification granted where "related cases will number in the thousands").

 Number of counsel and informal coordination.
-In cases where many of the plaintiffs are represented by the same counsel and there are a limited number of defence counsel, the JPML will promote voluntary coordination as "a preferable alternative to centralization".
-In re Spray Polyurethane Foam Insulation Prods.
+In cases where many of the plaintiffs are represented by the same counsel and there are a limited number of defense counsel, the JPML has promoted voluntary coordination as a preferable alternative to centralisation through an MDL.
+In re Sorin 3T Heater-Cooler System Prods.
 Liab.
-Litig., 949 F. Supp.
-2d 1364, 1364-65 (JPML 2013); In re Mirena IUS, 38 F. Supp.
+Litig., 273 F. Supp.
+3d 1357 (JPML 2017); In re Mirena IUS No. 1, 38 F. Supp.
 3d at 1381.

 Pending 28 U.S.C. § 1404 requests for transfer.
 Under 28 U.S.C. § 1404, the parties can move to transfer a lawsuit to another district court.
-JPML courts strongly favour the transfer of cases to the same district court over centralising the cases in an MDL.
+The JPML strongly prefers the transfer of cases to the same district court rather than centralising the cases in an MDL.
 In re 3M Company Lava Ultimate Prods.
 Liab.
-Litig., MDL No. 2727, at 2 (JPML Aug.
-5, 2016) ("transfer under Section 1404 is preferable to centralization").
+Litig., 222 F. Supp.
+3d 1347, 1348 (JPML 2016) ("transfer under Section 1404 is preferable to centralization").